£637,187 raised of £750,000 target

-As you despair at the supermarket queue, with 20 minutes to rush back for that work meeting online, dreading the kids have turned the house upside-down again… You see that anxious, single mother, counting coins with her little one, in his ill-fitting jacket.
+As you despair at the school run traffic, with 20 minutes to rush back for that work meeting online… You see that anxious, single mother, counting coins with her little one, in his ill-fitting jacket.
 She’s spread too thin, between mouths she cannot feed, bills she cannot pay and bailiffs, yelling at her door each week, in a language she cannot understand.

 As you scowl out your window, your grocery delivery delayed, with the hunger unbearable just before Maghrib… You see that frail granddad, wheezing as he lugs home his bag of food-bank iftar.
 Heavier than his load is his heart, full of worry for his son in prison.
 These days he’s afraid that he’ll never get to see his boy again; if this chest infection doesn’t get the better of him, his loneliness will.